1. Home

 Flexible solar panels for an RV or boat

-If you’ve ever considered powering your recreational vehicle with solar power, you are probably concerned about lugging heavy solar panels around or having rigid panels that fight the wind.
-Luckily, flexible solar panels are an excellent option if you’re looking to enjoy solar energy with increased convenience.
+If you’ve ever considered powering your recreational vehicle with solar power, you are probably concerned about lugging heavy solar panels around.
+Flexible solar panels are a lightweight option if you’re looking to enjoy solar energy with increased convenience.

 • Flexible solar panels are great for RVs, boats, and outdoor activities due to their smaller size, lower weight, and flexibility.